Election 2024: What do the markets say?

 Listen up.

-The race to the White House continues to heat up as the major candidates hit the campaign trail to unveil key policy details and drum up support from voters.
-With polls showing Vice President Harris and former President Trump locked in a tight contest, investors may consider looking to economic indicators and stock-market trends for insight into potential election outcomes.
-Here’s what to know heading into a critical stretch just over two months before Election Day.
+With polls continuing to show Vice President Harris and former President Trump locked in a tight contest, investors may consider looking to economic indicators and stock-market trends for insight into potential election outcomes.
+Here’s what to know in the lead-up to Election Day.

 High prices and rates may sway voters

 While not the only determinant, voter sentiment on the economy is correlated with presidential outcomes.
-For example, according to the Center for the Study of Democratic Institutions, a 5% increase in GDP results in a corresponding 6% gain in incumbent vote share.1
+For example, according to the Center for the Study of Democratic Institutions2, a 5% increase in GDP results in a corresponding 6% gain in incumbent vote share.

-The disconnect may be due to voters’ perceived wealth, amid still-high prices and interest rates.
-A recent Morgan Stanley Research survey shows inflation and the economy are the top concern for 61% of consumers, even as inflation cools.
+This disconnect may be due to voters’ perceived wealth, amid still-high prices and interest rates.
+A recent Morgan Stanley Research survey shows inflation, jobs and the economy are the top concern for 63% of consumers1, even as inflation cools.
+In addition to the pinch of higher prices, interest rates will likely remain high by historical standards, even as the Federal Reserve cuts its policy rate.
+This has made the handling of the economy a key issue in this election and a focal point for the Harris campaign.

 Consumer moods improve, but remain dim